 For hospitalized children, long days full of treatments, tests and doctors, plus time away from family and friends, can lead to feelings of fear, isolation, confusion and anger.
 Our Child Life team helps decrease these feelings by providing age-appropriate education before procedures, opportunities for therapeutic play, and other activities to help children feel as normal as possible while they are in the hospital.

 To further enhance the level of care we provide, we have launched a Facility Dog Program under the purview of Child Life services.
-Our facility dog comes to us with two years of intensive training through Duo, a local organization that provides trained service and therapy dogs to individuals and other organizations.
 Our facility dog, Thor, is a fully-fledged member of the Child Life team, providing canine-assisted interventions alongside a handler five days a week.

 Facility dog programs across the country have shown that animal-assisted interventions are linked to significant improvements in children who have extended hospital stays, children who need extra support or distraction during procedures, and even children who have experienced trauma.
 These benefits include decreased social isolation, increased willingness to comply with treatments such as physical therapy and a reduction in depression and anxiety.